jcfr/CustomAppIMSTKAndVTKOpenVR/CONTRIBUTING.md

-Contributing to CustomAppIMSTKAndVTKOpenVR
+Contributing to CustomAppIMSTK
 ===============================

-There are many ways to contribute to CustomAppIMSTKAndVTKOpenVR.
+There are many ways to contribute to CustomAppIMSTK.

-  * Submit a feature request or bug, or add to the discussion on the [CustomAppIMSTKAndVTKOpenVR issue tracker][is]
+  * Submit a feature request or bug, or add to the discussion on the [CustomAppIMSTK issue tracker][is]
-  * Submit a [Pull Request][pr] to improve CustomAppIMSTKAndVTKOpenVR.
+  * Submit a [Pull Request][pr] to improve CustomAppIMSTK.

 The PR Process, and Related Gotchas
 -----------------------------------

 #### How to submit a PR ?

-If you are new to CustomAppIMSTKAndVTKOpenVR development and you don't have push access to the CustomAppIMSTKAndVTKOpenVR repository, here are the steps:
+If you are new to CustomAppIMSTK development and you don't have push access to the CustomAppIMSTK repository, here are the steps:

 1. [Fork and clone][fk] the repository.